Trier University of Applied Sciences

 Fund created by estate gift from the late Dean and Elisabeth Collins.
 Awards up to $10,000 for students on semester or $20,000 for year long programs to Germany.
 Open to all majors but preference for students studying music and particularly opera.
 Minimum 2.5 GPA requirement.
 Apply online:

 German Academic Exchange Service (DAAD)

 A wide range of scholarships are also available through the German Academic Exchange Service (www.daad.org).
-Please contact the KU Office of Study Abroad for more information.
+Please contact Study Abroad & Global Engagement for more information.